Berkeley-CS195/sp23/content/about.md

 ~ title: Course Description and Policies

-**Enrollment**: If you are looking to enroll in this course but do not meet EECS department enrollment categories, please email the instructors who can provide you with a permission code.
-Thanks!
+**Enrollment**: If you are looking to enroll in this course but do not meet EECS department enrollment categories, please make a private post on Ed.

 CS 195 is a discussion-intensive course about the social implications of computer technology.
 The purpose of this course is to help students make